sorinboia/nginx-experience-aws/guide/3tf.md

 terraform output > ~/.kube/config
 </pre>

 Let do a quick check and see that our cluster is up an running.
+Below we should see our two K8s worker nodes:
 <pre>
 Command:
 kubectl get nodes